verrazzano/docs/content/en/docs/networking/security/net-security.md

 | Rancher | 9443 |  Kubernetes API Server  | Webhook entrypoint
 | Prometheus | 8775 | NGINX Ingress | Access from external client
 | Prometheus | 9090 | Grafana | Acccess for Grafana UI

+### NetworkPolicies for applications
+Verrazzano creates a network policy in the Istio system namespace for each application.
+This gives the Envoy proxy sidecar in the application pods ingress into the Istiod control plane pod.
+It is needed since Envoy sends requests the Istio control plane for a variety for reasons.
+The policy name will be the name of the application.
+When the application is deleted, Verrazzano will delete the policy.

+By default, applications do not have NetworkPolicies that restrict ingress into the application or egress from it.
+You can configure them using a Verrazzano projects.

 ## mTLS
 Istio can be enabled to use mTLS between services in the mesh, and also between the Istio gateways and Envoy sidecar proxies.